 In-home services require the use of the EVV system to document service delivery.
 Claims are generated based on the EVV visit data.
 In cases of worker error or EVV system unavailability, providers may bill directly via Phoenix.

-With the exception of Institutional Respite and CRCF Respite, all other services are billed through Phoenix.
-These two services are billed through the SMA's standard claim submission process
+All other services are billed through Phoenix.
+These two services are billed through the SMA's standard claim submission process.